Mastering-Power-Platform/powerautomate/labs/cloudflows/basic/copyflow/README.md

 ## In this Lab

-In this lab, you will create a cloud flow using a Power Automate template that will automatically copy files from DropBox to SharePoint
+In this lab, you will create a cloud flow using a Power Automate template that will automatically copy files from OneDrive to SharePoint, Delete the file in OneDrive and send a notification.

 * `Learning objectives`- Copy Flow using SaaS Connectors
 * `Duration` - 20 minutes